 Since the early 1980s, the Turkish economy has undergone a transformation from a highly protected and regulated system to a more open market system.
 Although the Turkish economy has generally responded positively to this transformation, it has experienced severe macroeconomic imbalances, including significant current account deficits, high rates of interest, significant currency volatility and persistent unemployment.
 In addition, the Turkish economy remains vulnerable to both external and internal shocks, including volatility in oil prices, changing investor opinion, outbreaks of disease (e.g., SARS and the COVID-19 coronavirus) and natural events such as earthquakes (including the powerful earthquakes in southern Türkiye in February 2023, which resulted in over 48,000 fatalities and will require significant government expenditure for the recovery efforts).
-For example, the impact of the COVID-19 coronavirus on the global economy (including precautions taken to minimise transmission, including travel restrictions, the closure of factories and restrictions on public gatherings) has increased risks to global growth and financial markets.
 Global macroeconomic and geopolitical uncertainties, slowdown in capital flows to emerging markets and an increasingly protectionist approach to global foreign trade also continue to negatively affect the Turkish economy.

 Domestic macroeconomic factors, including the current account deficit, high levels of unemployment (a seasonally adjusted 10.2% as of April 2023), high levels of inflation (see "-Inflation" below) and interest rate and currency volatility, remain of concern, particularly in light of the further depreciation of the Turkish Lira.
 These conditions have had, and likely will continue to have, a material adverse effect on the Group's business, financial condition and/or results of operations, including as a result of their impact on the Group's customers.
-The Turkish government has sought to improve economic growth and, in September 2022, the Turkish Treasury published a three-year medium-term economic programme (referred to as the "Medium Term Programme") under which GDP growth was anticipated to be 5.0% for both 2022 and 2023 and 5.5% for both 2024 and 2025; however, consumer inflation has substantially exceeded the Central Bank's target for 2022 and is anticipated to remain well above the inflation target of 5.0% through the programme period.
+The Turkish government has sought to improve economic growth and, in September 2023, the Turkish Treasury published a three-year medium-term economic programme (referred to as the "Medium Term Programme") under which GDP growth was anticipated to be 4.0% in 2024 and 4.5% in 2025 and consumer inflation to be at 33.0% and 15.2% in 2024 and 2025, respectively.
+However, in the most recent inflation report published by the Central Bank in May 2024, year-end inflation forecasts were set at 38.0%, 14.0% and 9.0% for 2024, 2025 and 2026, respectively.